 The Pilea is known for the bright green, disc shaped leaves.
 Aside from their beauty they are low maintenance plants can adjust to lower light if needed.
 These plants are fast growing and perfect for a first time plant parent.

-Your Pilea will prefer a bright indirect spot in your home.
+The Pilea will prefer a bright indirect spot in your home.
 Avoid direct sunlight as it will cause leaves to drop.
-For your Pilea to grow evenly, rotate every 2-3 weeks.
+For a Pilea to grow evenly, rotate every 2-3 weeks.

 - Humidity and Temp